Constructive quasi-uniform sequences over triangles: Constructive algorithms

 \section{Constructive algorithms}

 In this section, we present constructive algorithms for generating quasi-uniform point sequences over triangular domains.
+Our primary interest is in \emph{extensible} constructions, that is, infinite sequences whose initial segments of $n$ points have a bounded mesh ratio for all $n\ge 2$, rather than in the one-shot generation of a single $n$-point set.
 Our main contribution is the proposal of the \emph{Voronoi-guided greedy packing} (VG) algorithm, which iteratively places points based on geometric information derived from the Voronoi diagram of the current point set.
 The VG algorithm guarantees that, after a finite number of iterations, the mesh ratio of the constructed point set is at most~2, which is the best possible.
 We further analyze the quasi-uniformity of the existing triangular low-discrepancy point sets proposed in~\cite{BO15}, providing a theoretical comparison with the proposed method.